 Editors’ Note

-As our winner for March, Susan will receive a free copy of What Dwells between the Lines: Fifty-Three 53-Word Story Contest Winners, Plus Tips on Writing Remarkably Brief Fiction.
-Her story will appear on this page for the month of April and will be published in Issue 271 of Prime Number Magazine on May 1, 2025.
-Congratulations, Susan, on winning with your first published story!
+As our winner for June, Jerry will receive a free copy of What Dwells between the Lines: Fifty-Three 53-Word Story Contest Winners, Plus Tips on Writing Remarkably Brief Fiction.
+His story will appear on this page for the month of July and will be published in Issue 277 of Prime Number Magazine on September 1, 2025.
+Congratulations, Jerry!

 Read More of Our Winning Stories